 <p> … The consequences of this rapid depopulation were the loss of the last <foreign xml:lang="rap">ariki</foreign> or chief (Routledge 1920:205,210) and their connections to ancestral territorial organization.</p>

-may contain any number of tokens, each of which may contain letters, punctuation marks, or symbols, but not whitespace or
+may contain any number of tokens, each of which may contain letters, punctuation marks, or symbols, but not whitespace or word-separating characters.

 <head rend="align(center) case(allcaps)"> <lb/>To The <lb/>Duchesse <lb/>of <lb/>Newcastle, <lb/>On Her <lb/> <hi rend="case(mixed)">New Blazing-World</hi>. </head>

 These Guidelines make no binding recommendations for the values of the rend attribute; the characteristics of visual presentation vary too much from text to text and the decision to record or ignore individual characteristics varies too much from project to project.
 Some potentially useful conventions are noted from time to time at appropriate points in the Guidelines.
 The values of the rend attribute are a set of sequence-indeterminate individual tokens separated by whitespace.

 The rendition attribute is used in a very similar way to the class attribute defined for XHTML but with the important distinction that its function is to describe the appearance of the source text, not necessarily to determine how that text should be presented on screen or paper.